 Do your research

 While recommendations in person are the best, look at the reviews for different services online.
-If you search for ‘dog walking business near me’ you may find that you have someone local to you that provides a dog walking service.
+If you search for ‘dog walking business near me’ you may find that you have someone local to you that provides a dog walking service, such as Jordan's Pet Care, dog walkers in Brooklyn NY.
 Even if they are not part of a larger company, they may be very highly qualified, and have a lot of positive reviews from happy customers.

 If you are looking at large companies, their websites can reassure you with regards to how they work.
 Paid dog walking is big business, what qualifications the walkers have, as well as in-depth reviews from customers.If you have some knowledge about dog walking, you can go with this tips that will make your walks more enjoyable with your four legged best friend.